GhostPrefix/GhostPrefix/README.md

 Visit our [website](https://ghostprefix.github.io/) for artifacts and demos.

 In this repository, we provide the complete code for training and testing **GhostPrefix** adversarial audio prefixes.
+We also provide our own optimized prefixes in `prefixes/`.

 ## Installation